Release Date: May 2023

 Official images and text below in italics are from Walmart.com

-Imagine charging into battle as your favorite characters from Transformers: Rise of the Beasts with this Voyager Class Optimus Prime action figure!
+Imagine charging into battle as your favorite characters from Transformers: Rise of the Beasts with this Voyager Class Optimus Primal action figure!
 Figures are articulated for posing and come with cool weapon accessories.
 (Each sold separately, subject to availability.)
 Transformers toys for 6 year old boy and girl and up make great gifts for kids.
 The battle on Earth is no longer between the heroic Autobots and the evil Decepticons.
 Transformers: Rise of the Beasts introduces mysterious factions, the Maximals, the Predacons, and the Terrorcons, in an epic 90s globetrotting adventure.
 Buzzworthy Bumblebee action figures feature special Buzzworthy Bumblebee collectible packaging.
-Includes figure, accessory, and instructions.
+Includes figure, 2 accessories, and instructions.

 - Transformers: Rise OF THE BEASTS: Featuring robot and beast characters inspired by the epic Transformers movie, Transformers: Rise of the Beasts!
 Makes a great superhero action figure gift for boys and girls